Apparently, A Lot Of People Want To Buy Your Designer Trash

 While luxury spending plummeted when the pandemic first took hold, the desire for designer goods never went away.
 Which might help explain the curious rise of the fashion packaging market.
 Over the last year-plus, a certain subset of ingenious COVID-era sellers not only listed their designer bags, shoes, and garments for cash, but also the boxes, dust bags, and tote bags that their treasures arrived in.

 According to Money, a credit broker in the U.K., the practice is not only common but head-scratchingly lucrative.
 In April, Money ran an analysis of empty luxury brand packaging for sale on eBay.
-What they found will have you pulling any burnt-out Diptyque candles or Tiffany-blue jewelry boxes out of the recycling bin.
-According to the company’s report, watch boxes from brands like Rolex, Omega, Tag Heuer, and Seiko fetch an average resale price of £126 (roughly $215).
-Of course, a Tag Heuer watch could set you back $1,300, but $200 — Tag Heuer watch boxes have an average value of £149 or $255 — is hardly chump change.
+What they found will have you pulling any burnt-out Diptyque candles or Tiffany-blue jewellery boxes out of the recycling bin.
+According to the company’s report, watch boxes from brands like Rolex, Omega, Tag Heuer, and Seiko fetch an average resale price of £126.
+Of course, a Tag Heuer watch could set you back £913, but £141 — Tag Heuer watch boxes have an average value of £149 — is hardly chump change.

 Advertisement